neondatabase/website/content/docs/guides/vercel.md

    - The commit triggers a preview deployment in Vercel, as would occur without the Neon integration.
      ![Neon preview deployment branch](/docs/guides/vercel_deployments.png)
    - The integration creates a branch in Neon.
-This branch is an isolated copy-on-write clone of your root branch, with its own dedicated compute endpoint.
+This branch is an isolated copy-on-write clone of your primary branch, with its own dedicated compute endpoint.
 The branch is created with the same name as your `git` branch.
      ![Neon preview deployment branch](/docs/guides/vercel_neon_app_update.png)
    - The integration sets Vercel preview environment variables to connect the preview deployment to the new branch.
      ![Vercel preview settings](/docs/guides/vercel_preview_settings.png)

 <Admonition type="note">
 The Neon Free Tier lets you create up to 10 branches.
-To avoid running out of branches for new preview deployments, remove old branches regularly.
+To avoid running out of branches for new preview deployments or using storage allowances, remove old branches regularly.
 See [Delete a branch](/docs/manage/branches#delete-a-branch) for instructions.
 </Admonition>

 ## Manage Vercel environment variables